ManicodeSecurity/Defending-DevOps/002-Containerizing-An-Application/lab.md

 ```
 docker ps
 ```
-We will use the `Web Preview` feature within Cloud Shell to view our running conatiner.
+We will use the `Web Preview` feature within Cloud Shell to view our running container.

 First, in the top-bar navigation of Cloud Shell (next to the editor button) click `Web Preview` and select "Preview on Port 8080".

 This will open a new tab with a `appspot.com` URL and likely throw a 404.
+That's ok - we need to provide a valid API path.

 Replace URL path with like so (your URL will look slightly different):

 `https://8080-dot-1234567-dot-devshell.appspot.com/api/check?url=bit.ly/test`